chushu10/Cpp-Primer-4th-Edition-Solutions/Chapter-14/BestPractices.md

 - The function-call operator must be declared as a member function.
 A class may define multiple versions of the call operator, each of which differs as to the number or types of their parameters.
 - A **binder** is a function adaptor that **converts a binary function object into a unary function object** by binding one of the operands to a given value.
 - A **negator** is a function adaptor that reverses the truth value of a predicate function object.
+- A **conversion operator** is a special kind of class member function.
+It defines a conversion that converts a value of a class type to a value of some other type.
+- A conversion function must be a member function.
+The function may not specify a return type, and the parameter list must be empty.
+- Conversion operations ordinarily should not change the object they are converting.
+As a result, conversion operators usually should be defined as `const` members.